jinqiangwang/nvme-sriov/README.md

 # nvme-sriov

-This project is to provide a set of scripts for NVMe SR-IOS related test.
+This project is to provide a set of scripts for NVMe SR-IOV related test.

 nvme-cli binary path is defined in sriov-helper.
 Please use version nvme version 1.12 and later (avoid 1.14 please) for test.